National Progressives of America: Response

 Additionally, Mayor La Guardia and John L. Lewis, then president of the Congress of Industrial Organizations (CIO), refused to associate themselves with the NPA.
 Robert Jr. himself seemed skeptical of his brother's efforts, as he gave half-hearted statements of support for the party.

 Journalist Walter Lippmann was skeptical of La Follette's efforts, believing that a national coalition of liberals would need the support of both the American Federation of Labor and the CIO.
 He believed that such support would be unlikely due to La Follette's leadership and due to his formation of the NPA as separate from the farmer-labor movement.
 This criticism was similar to those expressed by members of Roosevelt's cabinet, such as Harold L. Ickes, who felt La Follette was trying to seize the moment and be the center of attention.
 Heywood Broun, another prominent journalist, criticized the event for its attempts at appealing to the middle class, claiming that "the most formidable fascist movement which has yet arisen in America is being nurtured in Madison, Wisconsin by Phil La Follette".

+The seven Wisconsin Progressive members of the United States House of Representatives appeared with the NPA's Emblem.
+With Robert Jr. going on to state "I shall do everything I can to contribute to the development of the new party.
+I shall seize every opportunity that is presented to advance this new movement."

 The party's official logo, using the national colors of red-white-and-blue and ostensibly depicting a marked ballot space, appeared to some as the offspring of a Confederate battle flag and the logo of Nazi Germany.
-It was often described by eastern liberals as a "circumcised swastika".
+It was often described as a "mutilated swastika" as well as a "circumcised swastika" by eastern liberals.